 Skip to content

-Talos is a Stack within DataOS that empowers you to build robust and scalable data APIs (RESTful APIs) using SQL templates.
-In Talos, you can combine logic and transformation within SQL templates, which helps you create APIs more efficiently.
-By simplifying the process of writing and managing database queries, Talos enables rapid development and integration of APIs into various applications and AI agents.
+Talos is a Stack within DataOS designed to facilitate the development of robust and scalable data APIs (RESTful APIs) using SQL templates.
+It enables the integration of logic and transformation within SQL templates, streamlining the creation and management of APIs.
+This approach enhances the efficiency of API development and integration into various applications and AI agents.

-Talos allows you to filter data from the data warehouse, perform data validation on API parameters, and handle errors.
-It makes the process flexible and straightforward, ensuring the accuracy and integrity of your data while delivering powerful analytics capabilities to users.
+Talos provides functionality for filtering data from the data warehouse, validating API parameters, and handling errors.
+It ensures data accuracy and integrity while delivering advanced analytics capabilities to users.

 Talos within the Data Product Life Cycle